siriusastrebe/jsynchronous/README.md

 Get your (rapidly changing) data from Node.js->Browser with ease.

 Jsynchronous ensures all connected clients see the same data as what’s on your server - even as your data changes.
 Fast enough for games, flexible enough for graph applications, and tested to precision.
-Also can handle server->server sync or browser->server sync.

 Register an ordinary javascript array or object with jsynchronous on your Node.js server and an identical copy will become available on connected browsers: